-Also, four PSC employees were recognized for their service to the College and SkillsUSA:

-• Rebecca Gunter, an office assistant in the Student and Program Outreach Department, received the SkillsUSA Honorary Life Award of the Year.

-- Theresa Hoang, an office assistant in the Student and Program Outreach Department, was named Alumni of the Year for a second year. - Sonja McCall-Strehlow, coordinator of the massage therapy program and facial specialty program, received the SkillsUSA Region 1 Advisor of the Year Award. - Jennifer Ponson was named the SkillsUSA Florida Region 1 Champion of the Year.
+Also, four PSC employees were recognized for their service to the College and SkillsUSA.
+Rebecca Gunter, an office assistant in the Student and Program Outreach Department, received the SkillsUSA Honorary Life Award of the Year.
+Theresa Hoang, an office assistant in the Student and Program Outreach Department, was named Alumni of the Year for a second year.
+Sonja McCall-Strehlow, coordinator of the massage therapy program and facial specialty program, received the SkillsUSA Region 1 Advisor of the Year Award.
+Jennifer Ponson was named the SkillsUSA Florida Region 1 Champion of the Year.

-In August 2020, PSC safely held nursing pinnings and graduation ceremonies despite COVID-19.
-The ceremonies were held at the Pensacola Bay Center.
+In August 2020, PSC safely held nursing pinning ceremony and graduation ceremonies at the Pensacola Bay Center, despite COVID-19.